giornnoooo/giornnoooo/README.md

 - 👋 Hi, I’m @giornnoooo
-- 👀 I’m interested in ...
+- 👀 I’m interested in 303/py
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning 303/py
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 404/jv
-- 📫 How to reach me ...
+- 📫 How to reach me discord
+-

 <!---
 giornnoooo/giornnoooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.